 I was thinking about a topic to write on after the long break, and something happened over the weekend which prompted me to write this post.

 I had the opportunity to conduct two feng shui audits over the weekend at a newly launched BTO (for my foreign readers, BTO is built-to-order and part of the public housing scheme where the government assists young couples to get their first home) in SIngapore – Henderson Vue.
 Check it out:

-I know I say this all the time, but I’ll say it again – you will not see me in pictures posing a compass or ‘luo pan’.
-I find it very weird that a practitioner would want to do this in front of a client during the audit.
-A few skeptics have asked if I was really at the places I’ve audit, and I’ve developed a quirky way of showing that I was there.
-You’ll always see the bag I’m carrying in the pictures – it’s either the brown messenger bag, or the recently added black Samsonite backpack.
+I know I always say this, but I’ll say it again – you will not see me in pictures posing a compass or ‘luo pan’.
+I find it very weird that a practitioner would want to do this before a client during the audit.
+A few skeptics have asked if I was really at the places I’ve audited, and I’ve developed a quirky way of showing that I was there.
+You’ll always see the bag I’m carrying in the pictures – either the brown messenger bag or the recently added black Samsonite backpack.

 The key topic I wish to touch on today is about colours.
 It’s about time I addressed this.